 There was a tiny clearing that we huddled in for lunch, and one of the best views ever with the air full of petrels.
 They were so graceful in the air, only a few crashed landed while we were eating!
 There were also a couple of wood hens pecking around for crumbs.

 We could have admired to views for hours, but we had to keep to the schedule to make sure we returned before darkness.
-The steep sections took almost as long (maybe longer) on the way day, and again there were lots of opportunities to admire this amazing place.
+The steep sections took almost as long (maybe longer) on the way down, so again there were lots of opportunities to admire this amazing place.
 In some ways going as a group provided us much longer to reflect on the wonders of nature than if we’ve blasted up and down on our own.
 On that note, we talked with Kayla about the fastest known times up Mt Gower by some of the locals, some very impressive trail running/rope scrambling indeed.

 It was pretty late by the time we had descended, so went to the closest beach for happy hour – the end of the airstrip.
 It had been a great day and being amongst the petrels was like being in a nature documentary!